covaleski/otp/README.md

 ### 2.1 TOTP

-The `Totp` class can be used to fastly integrate your application with authenticator apps, either by validating codes or generating URIs that can be outputted as QR codes to register new accounts.
+The `Totp` class can be used to:

+- Emit codes;
+- Validate received codes;
+- Create URIs for QR code generation.

-#### 2.1.1 Example 1: creating URIs
+#### 2.1.1 Creating URIs

+Authenticator QR codes are just the OTP URIs encoded as a QR code.
+Follow the steps below to create the URI.

 ```php
 use Covaleski\Otp\Totp;